 As families transition out of IHC, their places may be allocated to their services, to other services or distributed to other states and territories.

-No current IHC family who is eligible for the Child Care Subsidy and in need of IHC will lose their place due to the redistribution of places.
+No family accessing care under the previous IHC who is eligible for the Child Care Subsidy and in need of IHC will lose their place due to the redistribution of places.

 Will places be offered based purely on geographical location or are there other determining factors?

 The IHC Support Agencies will recommend to the department the number of places to be allocated to IHC services.
-The priority will be the allocation of places for current families from 2 July.
+The priority will be the allocation of places for previous IHC families from 2 July.

 For new families, places will be allocated to IHC services according to: